iagobruno/laravel-multi-tenancy-demo/README.md

 Allows the creation of e-commerce sites (tenants) each with its own subdomain, users and authentication session.

+> See the [`without-packages`](https://github.com/iagobruno/laravel-multi-tenancy-demo/tree/without-packages) branch for a manual implementation with a single database.

 # Getting started

 Clone this repo and run commands in the order below: